ZLTM/TripSimulator/README.md

 In this project I was able to participate as a:

 * Game Designer.
-* Programer.
+* Programmer.

 ## Installation

 Windows:

-Build with unity and play, or play directly in the editor!
+Build with unity and play, or play directly in the unity3D editor!

 ## Gameplay